harishkolanu235/Devops_Tutorials/Git/tasks.md

     ~~~
     We have to use --staged or --cached option
     # git diff --staged HEAD <file_name>
+    or
+    # git diff --staged <file_name>

+    Note: if you dont mention HEAD, it will take by defualt it takes right side area means it takes HEAD.
+    Example: # git diff <file_name> ---> here dont mention HEAD so by defualt it takes right side area means staging area, so it compare to staging area to working area.
     ~~~

 5. To see the difference in file content between staging area and specifi commit